 Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

-If you love waterfall hikes, the 4-mile out-and-back hike on the Cascades Falls Trail to 66-foot-tall Cascades Falls is one to put high on your list of must-do hikes.
+The 4-mile out-and-back hike on the Cascades Falls Trail in Pembroke, Virginia to 66-foot-tall Cascades Falls is one to put high on your list of waterfall hikes.

-Set in the Jefferson National Forest, there is a $3 admission fee to park for this Southwest Virginia hike, which is located in the Cascades Day Use Area.
+Set in the Jefferson National Forest, there is a $3 admission fee to park for this hike in Southwest Virginia, which is located in the Cascades Day Use Area.

 The address is 2068 Cascades Drive in Pembroke.
 It’s an easy 20-minute drive from Mountain Lake Lodge in Pembroke (aka Kellerman’s from Dirty Dancing).